Ryanair: 2010s

-Abandoning the single-airline strategy
+Abandonment of the single-airline strategy

 For over a decade, Ryanair had only operated with its Irish Air Operator's Certificate and solely under the Ryanair brand.
 However, starting in 2018 the airline began introducing additional brands and operating on multiple certificates in different countries.

 In 2017, Ryanair announced that it would launch an independent Polish subsidiary in 2018, operating charter flights from Poland to Mediterranean destinations.
 Aside from turning away from the company's policy of only operating on a single Air Operator's Certificate, the step also meant that Ryanair would be launching charter flights after having focused only on scheduled operations before.
 The subsidiary was branded Ryanair Sun and received its Polish Air Operator's Certificate in April 2018 and subsequently launched Initially, it had only one former Ryanair Boeing 737-800 and complemented its operation with wet-leased aircraft from its mother company.
 In late 2018, Ryanair Sun was expanded by transferring all Polish-based Ryanair aircraft to it.
 The decision was made in the wake of staff costs and unions.
 As a consequence, Ryanair Sun mainly operated scheduled flights on behalf of its mother company using Ryanair's FR flight numbers.
+Ryanair Sun was rebranded Buzz in 2019.

 Also in 2018, Ryanair expanded its portfolio with Austrian-based Laudamotion, later renamed "Lauda".
 Laudamotion was the successor of Niki, which had folded as a consequence of the Air Berlin demise.
 The company was founded by Niki Lauda.
 Initially, Ryanair purchased a 25-per cent share in Laudamotion to increase the share to 75 per cent pending government approval.
 The deal was announced in March 2018 ahead of the carrier's launch in June 2018.
 After increasing its share to 75 per cent, Ryanair fully acquired the Austrian airline in December 2018.